Algorithmic Forecasting of Extreme Heat Waves: Some Important Predictor Distribution Differences Between the Actual Heat Wave and the Faux Heat Wave 1

-Differences between the two sets surface temperature gain scores have been described.
-As a step toward forecasting heat waves, one might wonder if the actual heat wave and Faux Heat Wave 1 have precursors that differ as well.
-Those precursors were shown in Table~ref{tab: variables}.
-To proceed, however, we need first to consider a bit further how the rare events problem might be mitigated.
+One might wonder whether the actual heat wave and Faux Heat Wave 1 have dynamic precursors that differ as well.
+We focus on dynamic predictors because only they can forecast a heat wave, which are also dynamic.
+Such precursors were listed in Table~\ref{tab:variables}.
+To proceed, however, we need first to consider a bit further how the rare events problem might be in part addressed.